moliver28/research-handbook/content/handbook/marketing/marketing-operations/campaigns-and-programs.md

 ### Step 2: Sync to Salesforce

 - At the program main screen in Marketo, where it says `Salesforce Sync` with "not set", click on "not set"
   - Click "Create New."
 The program will automatically populate the campaign tag, so you do not need to edit anything.
   - If you are a user of Allocadia, you will need to add the Allocadia ID sub-category ID to the `Description` field.
   - Click "Save"

 ### Step 3: Update Marketo tokens

 - Change the `Content Title` to be the title as it appears in the Content Syndication program
   - If you have multiple assets, you can add additional tokens by dragging the text token into the main window and naming it (for example Content Title2)
 - Change the `Content Type` to be the type of content
   - The only available options are `Whitepaper`, `eBook`, `Report`, `Video`, or `General`
   - If you add a Content Type value other than the above, the record will hit an error when syncing to Salesforce because these are the only currently available picklist items for `Initial Source`

 ### Step 4: Activate Marketo smart campaign

 - `02 Interesting Moments` If you have multiple assets, you can create different interesting moments to indicate which asset was downloaded.
 To do this, click on Flow.
 In step 1 (Interesting Moment), click Add Choice.
 Choice 1 will appear.
 Select If `Last Event Notes` contains [name of asset].
 Then, Type: Milestone, Description: Enter the Interesting Moment that you would like to appear.
 You can do this for as many assets as you have.
 Activate this campaign.
 This should be turned on before any lists are uploaded.
 - Click to the "Schedule" tab and click `Activate`.
 It should be set that a person can only run through the flow once.
   - IMPORTANT: When you do your list upload, you must use the exact same wording in the `Last Event Notes` field so the automation will trigger.
-For example, you can say `Downloaded Guide to Software Supply Chain Security" in the Last Events Notes field.
-In Marketo, you can use`software supply chain` in the choice and the correct Description will trigger.
+For example, you can say `Downloaded Guide to Software Supply Chain Security` in the Last Events Notes field.
+In Marketo, you can use `software supply chain` in the choice and the correct Description will trigger.
 Do not use the same string of words in your choices.
 You can see an example of the Interesting Moments set-up in the flow of [program](https://engage-ab.marketo.com/?munchkinId=194-VVC-221#/classic/SC21549C3ZN19).
 Disregard the rest of the processing as our process has changed.
 - `01 Manual upload processing` - this will be activated by MOps if it is required.
 It will only be used on a manual upload and is not necessary if you use the self-service upload process.
   - When the leads are loaded to the campaign, the leads will immediately have an interesting moment, +15 score, and initial source, person source and person status update as needed.

 ### Step 4a: Set-up Asset Expiration

 - `Content syndication` or Campaigns where the end of the campaign is difficult to pinpoint: there are 2 different options to consider:
   - Set up expiration **12 weeks after the estimated campaign end**, again at the end of the day.
 This is useful for campaigns where a third-party is handling lead collection for us and we are manually uploading lead lists.
 This also supplies a buffer in the event the SLA is not met on schedule and the campaign runs longer than anticipated.
   - **Do not use asset expiration at all**.
 We often have content syndication focused programs that go on indefinitely so expiration does not make sense to utilize in this case.
 Assets can be discontinued in the future.

-##### Setting Asset Expiration On A Program
+#### Setting Asset Expiration On A Program

 - Right click the Marketo program to open the program menu and select `Set local asset expiration`.
 Please note, this will not work without the correct permissions.
 - A menu with all expiration capable assets will be shown as a segmented list.
 Example assets that can appear are `landing pages`, `active trigger campaigns` and `Reocurring batch campaigns`.